crunchysteve/YAPMC/Fritzing_Files/D1mini_Version/README.md

   * wait for your boards to arrive!

 Order parts from your preferred local supplier while waiting.
 I've used some custom digital panel meters in fritzing, but they provide pads that provide meter output pins and power for meter backlights.
 The LEDs and buttons, as well as spare D1 pins, are broken out to pads, too, making this flexible for developing extra features for the clock, like an alarm and an ambient light sensor for backlit meters.
 Enjoy!

+The board description file in the firmware code, for an Arduino Uno, is really only to help beginners, or parents with kids for holiday projects, to get YAPMC up and running as a learning exercise.
+If there's interest in an UNO panel meter clock shield, create an issue the usual github way and I'll see what I can do.
+However, I'm not a professional, I'm also not a service, I have other projects for my nearest and dearest and I don't get back here ar lot.
+I do get notifications for issues such as bug reports and feature request, so I will respond if I can, and have time to

+.